strimertul/kilovolt/PROTOCOL.md

 ## Internal commands

-These commands are used in special occasions (like custom authentication systems)
+These commands are used in special occasions (like custom authentication systems).
+The schema for these commands can be quite unstable!

 ### `_uid` - Get internal client ID